jiep/offensive-ai-compilation/README.md

 ## 🔧 Use 🔧

-The use of AI to accomplish a malicious task and boost classic attacks.
+AI is used to accomplish malicious tasks and boost classic attacks.

 ### 🕵️‍♂️ Pentesting 🕵️‍♂️